DoTheEvo/Traefik-simplest-step-by-step/README.md

   - Storage tells where to store given certificates - `acme.json`
   - The email is where LE sends notification about certificates expiring
   - dnsChallenge is specified with a [provider](https://docs.traefik.io/https/acme/#providers), in this case cloudflare.
-Each provider needs differently named enviroment variable in the .env file, but thats later, here it just needs the name of the provider
+Each provider needs differently named environment variable in the .env file, but thats later, here it just needs the name of the provider
   - resolvers are IP of well known DNS servers to use during challenge